Euro zone inflation expectations lift off record lows on stronger yuan

-LONDON Euro zone long-term inflation expectations rebounded from record lows on Monday after China's central bank fixed the yuan rate stronger, easing some recent worries about a devaluation.
+LONDON Feb 15 Euro zone long-term inflation expectations bounced off record lows on Monday after China's central bank fixed the yuan rate stronger, easing some recent worries about a devaluation.

 Bond yields in the euro zone's most indebted states fell and stress indicators in bank-to-bank lending eased as market concerns subsided that Chinese currency weakness would spread growth-crippling deflation across the developed world.

-Portuguese 10-year bond yields were around a percentage point down from last week's highs hit when investors became worried about China's economic slowdown and the health of the world's banks.
+Portuguese 10-year bond yields were a whole percentage point down from last week's highs hit when investors became worried about China's economic slowdown and the health of the world's banks.

-The most widely followed measure of the market's long-term inflation expectations for the euro zone -- the five-year, five-year, breakeven forward EUIL5YF5Y=R -- rose to 1.46 percent from a record low of 1.44 percent touched last week.
+The most widely followed measure of the market's long-term inflation expectations for the euro zone - the five-year, five-year, breakeven forward, rose to 1.47 percent from a record low of 1.44 percent touched last week.

 The measure, which shows where markets expect 2026 inflation forecasts to be in 2021, remains well below the European Central Bank's target of just below 2 percent.

-German 10-year Bund yields DE10YT=TWEB were 2 basis points lower at 0.24 percent, lagging behind in a broad rally as investors shifted to riskier assets such as stocks and higher-yielding debt.
+German 10-year Bund yields rose 1 basis point to 0.27 percent as investors shifted to riskier assets such as stocks and higher-yielding debt.

 Stamenkovic said the underlying market mood remained fragile due to worries about banks, the uncertain outlook for China, and concerns about the United States after its first interest rate rise in almost a decade last December.